dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 #5 Mrazek      Petr            39 DET, PHI
 #6 Niemi       Antti           24 PIT, FLA, MTL
 ```
-So no duplicates.
-Teams can hold more than one team in the field with a comma, as opposed to only showing the last team the goalie played for in 2018.
+So no duplicates. `Team(s)` can hold more than one team in the field with a comma, as opposed to only showing the last team the goalie played for in 2018.
 So look like true shared starters.

 ### 1.2.
 Distribution of Heights

 Heights of NHL goalies are ridiculous these days!
-This picture by [falsegrit](https://imgur.com/gallery/ioisQV9) shows retired NHL goalie Darren Pang 5'5'' in full gear interviewing Ben Bishop 6'7'' who currently plays for the Dallas Stars.
+This picture by [falsegrit](https://imgur.com/gallery/ioisQV9) shows Ben Bishop 6'7'' who currently plays for the Dallas Stars being interviewed by retired NHL goalie Darren Pang 5'5''.
 ![bishop_pang](/images/bishop_pang.jpg)

-To be fair, Pang is the second shortest NHL netminder ever, while Bishop is the tallest.
+To be fair, Bishop is the tallest NHL netminder ever while Pang is the second shortest.
 But would Pang be the shortest by a lot today?

 ```r
 goalies %>%